 Take, for example, the word "but".
 As a conjunction it anticipates the next words in the sentence are to oppose to the previous words.
 On the other hand, as a preposition it has the same meaning as "except".
 It would be useful for our DL system, therefore, to take into account these labels (such as "conjunction" or "preposition") for each string to differentiate them and perform better.

 This is precisely what POS tagging, another linguistic-based preprocessing task, does.
 "POS" stands for "part-of-speech", which is how linguists refer to the syntactical behavior of words, what you may have heard as grammatical categories.
 They are indeed very useful in linguistics and used widely to distinct one word from another.

 If you want to know more about how these technologies work, see more examples and learn how it can improve results of DL solutions, download our whitepaper on the topic below.
-Also, both lemmatization and POS tagging services are available at our Deep Linguistic Analysis Platform, which you can try for free.
+Also, both lemmatization and POS tagging services are available at our Deep Linguistic Analysis Platform.